 Boxed and glazed or "flat plate" solar panel concept- old school solar thermal collection technology that is still competitive with evacuated tubes.

 The solar collector technologies above represent billions of dollars in investment by forward thinking entrepreneurs, government, and advocates of a clean energy future but there is one little Achilles Heel.
-Its no secret that all too often, solar thermal technology has a tough time competing with fossil fuels where cost is only the market cost of taking it out of the earth and burning it.
+Its no secret that all too often, solar thermal technology has a tough time competing with fossil fuels where cost is only the market cost of taking them out of the earth and burning them.

 SOLAR THERMAL TECHNOLOGY